Goteborgdle/.github/profile/README.md

 The project is under active development, for any feature suggestions, bug reports, or collaborations, reach out to us at info@goteborgdle.se

-If you want to help Göteborgdle stay alive, you can get us a fika 🫶
+If you want to help Goteborgdle stay alive, you can get us a fika 🫶

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V81OME3W)